csev/dj4e/assn/dj4e_html.md

 do not remove these entries from your `urls.py`.
 Just add the new url pattern entries as required by the upcoming assignments.

-Once you have made the changes, you should check for errors using:
+Once you have made the changes, you should check for errors in the PythonAnywhere shell:

     cd ~/django_projects/mysite
     python manage.py check